DivyaRevealer/laravel-crm-krayin/.github/ISSUE_TEMPLATE/4_Security_vulnerabilities.md

 PLEASE DON'T DISCLOSE SECURITY-RELATED ISSUES PUBLICLY, SEE BELOW.

-If you have security vulnerability to address related to Krayin then please write a mail to us:
+If you have security vulnerability to address related to Revealer then please write a mail to us:
-**support@krayincrm.com**
+**support@revealercrm.com**